yaoj94/handwriting-analyzer/DEVELOPMENT.md

   * Problem: Tests don't run through XCode and it can't find ofMain.h file
   * Solution: Copied the files and edited it so that the files don't depend on ofMain.h.
 Ran tests on CLion.

+- [X] Allow user to reset the program during Display state